Vice-President

 Important Dates:

-Rooted in Indigenous values of stewardship, the Regenerative Tourism model of community economic development has been adopted by the Hawaiʻi Tourism Authority, a statewide government entity, as an overall Regenerative Tourism strategy and a branding and destination management initiative to protect and preserve the future of the destination with repeat visitors.
+Rooted in Indigenous values of stewardship, the Regenerative destination development model has been adopted by the Hawaiʻi Tourism Authority, a statewide government entity, as an overall strategy and a branding and destination management initiative to protect and preserve the future of the destination with repeat visitors.

 that provide engaging opportunities to support the local culture and economy